moaz-ze69/e-bazaar/Readme.txt

 Here are two folders, "With Backend Connected" and "Without Backend Connected"

 Both folders are having same project upto different working points.
-If you want to run any of them, jsut follow instructions given in "Readme.txt" file in that folder.
+If you want to run any of them, just follow instructions given in "Readme.txt" file in that folder.

      Here is some little explaination on both projects